Tips For Choosing A Pallet Delivery Company

-Once you know the details of your haulage requirements you can begin finding the cheapest pallet transport quotes.
+Once you know the details of your haulage requirements you can begin finding the cheapest transport quotes.
 If your item is a small one (that you could possibly fit in your car), then it may fit into a package and you can post these without the need for a courier service.
 These types of services usually allow you to track your order.
-There are a number of dedicated pallet transport companies that will be able to handle your request, but asking for quotes from all of them can be a pain.
+There are a number of dedicated transport companies that will be able to handle your request, but asking for quotes from all of them can be a pain.

 This is where Shiply can help.
-By listing your pallet courier requirements with us, the right transport providers can come to you, to collect and deliver your items.
+By listing your courier requirements with us, the right transport providers can come to you, to collect and deliver your items.

 Firstly, list the details of your delivery on Shiply – including the weight (kg), dimensions, number of pallets and type of goods being moved will all help you get the best quotes.
-Once listed, your pallet shipment will be accessible to all of our registered transporters.
+Once listed, your shipment will be accessible to all of our registered transporters.
 Always ensure your pallets are packed properly to allow for a smooth collection.

 Drivers who are able to complete your consignment will quote competitively to try and win your custom.
 With a number of firms vying for your delivery, you will likely save money on your move.

 You’ll be able to consider any quotes you receive, but bear in mind that part load delivery drivers might only be able to pick up your delivery within a short timeframe.
-You can compare delivery companies based on their Shiply feedback score based on other pallet jobs they’ve completed.
+You can compare delivery companies based on their Shiply feedback score based on other jobs they’ve completed.

-When you’re happy with a quote, you can accept it and get your pallets delivered.
+When you’re happy with a quote, you can accept it and get your items delivered.